Kerem-Kurt/Lake-Finder/README.md

 -	Check each lake point to see if any two of them are neighbors.
 If so record it and name them the same.
 -	Name the lakes accordingly and print the terrain.
 -	Check for each lakes non-lake neighbors and find the shortest neighbor calculate volume and score accordingly.

+!!!!!
+Example outputs are provided in the repository